FAQs About IBC Meetings and Minutes

 How detailed should the minutes of IBC meetings be?

 The NIH Guidelines do not prescribe the level of detail that must be captured in IBC meeting minutes.
 However, there are some generally accepted principles about minute-taking, including the type of information that minutes should capture, that can be found in such references as Robert’s Rules of Order.
-In keeping with those principles, minutes should reflect the date and place of the meeting, whether minutes of the prior meeting were approved, individuals in attendance, whether and why the meeting was open or closed, all major motions, major points of order, and whether motions were approved, and the time of meeting adjournment.
+In keeping with those principles, minutes must reflect the date and place of the meeting, whether minutes of the prior meeting were approved, a list of the IBC members and other individuals in attendance, whether and why the meeting was open or closed, all major motions, major points of order, and whether motions were approved, and the time of meeting adjournment.

 In general, the minutes should offer sufficient detail to serve as a record of major points of discussion and the committee’s rationale for particular decisions, documenting that the IBC has fulfilled its review and oversight responsibilities as outlined under Section IV-B-2-b of the NIH Guidelines.
 Minutes do not need to be transcripts or kept at a level of detail that attributes each remark to a specific individual.

-May an institution redact information from IBC documents before making them available to the public?
+May an institution redact information from IBC minutes documents before publicly posting them?